geek-kb/k8s_security/docs/fundamentals/understanding_k8s_attack_surface.md

 # Understanding the Kubernetes Attack Surface

 As Kubernetes (K8s) becomes the de facto standard for container orchestration, its adoption in production environments also expands the potential attack surface.
 An **attack surface** refers to the total sum of potential entry points an attacker could exploit to gain unauthorized access or control over a system.
-In Kubernetes, these entry points span across multiple layers, from the underlying infrastructure to the applications running in the cluster.
+In Kubernetes, these entry points span multiple layers, from the underlying infrastructure to the applications running in the cluster.

+To gain a broader understanding of Kubernetes security across different layers, refer to **[The Four C’s of Cloud Native Security](/docs/fundamentals/the_4_c_cloud_native_security)**.

 ---

 ## Key Components of the Kubernetes Attack Surface

-The Kubernetes attack surface can be broadly categorized into the following components:
+The **Kubernetes attack surface** can be categorized into the following components:

 ### 1. Infrastructure Layer